 Kuennen (Program Director).

 The University of Salford offers courses in business, contemporary European history, psychology, and many other areas.
-Students pay cost of living at the destination and must arrange their own housing.
+Students pay costs of living at the destination and must arrange their own housing.

 Credits earned from the Salford exchange program are evaluated on a P/NP basis.